pp4rs/2018-uzh/docs/material.md

 ## GitHub Repository

-All our materials will be located in a GitHub repository.
-You will find the link here in due time.
+All our materials are located in a GitHub repository.
+Click [here](https://github.com/pp4rs/2018-uzh-course-material) to access them.

 <!-- UNTIL YOU POST STUFF, HAVE A SCHEDULE LIKE BELOW -->